 A $250,000 special emergency fund was created by the Tahoe Mountain Resorts Foundation to provide immediate assistance to local residents in need of essential service

 Four local organizations on the front lines of the crisis have already received a total of $100,000 from the foundation.

 Based on where the greatest need exists as this unprecedented health and economic crisis continues, an additional $150,000 will be provided to organizations providing direct help to residents.

 Emergency funds are being used to provide our community with essential services including basic needs like hunger relief, peer counseling, mental health support, and rental assistance.

 The communities that support the nonprofit Tahoe Mountain Resorts Foundation include Old Greenwood, Gray’s Crossing, the Village at Northstar, and Mountainside.

 Read the full press release

-The first $100,000 in emergency funds were provided to the Sierra Community House, Boys & Girls Club of North Lake Tahoe, Sierra Senior Services, and the nonprofit Tahoe Forest Health Foundation.
+The first $130,000 in emergency funds were provided to the Sierra Community House, Boys & Girls Club of North Lake Tahoe, Sierra Senior Services, the nonprofit Tahoe Forest Health Foundation, Tahoe Food Hub, TTUSD (Meals Program), and Placer Counties Seroprevalence Study.
 Each of these organizations is providing critical support to local residents.
-An additional $150,000 will be distributed to local organizations providing relief to full-time residents as this health and economic crisis continues.
+An additional $120,000 will be distributed to local organizations providing relief to full-time residents as this health and economic crisis continues.